EugeneLevakhin/WpfJSApp/Readme.md

-# Test Project for interaction WPF and JS
+# Just test Project for interaction WPF and JS